In today’s world, our next generation rests on these values they understand and regarded.

 Conversations about peace and tolerance with children can happen every day – at the dining table, on bus, school or car.
 Talk to them about diversity and the harmful effects of bullying.
 It may be difficult at first, but it should happen.
 And the more real the experience we give them, the better.
 Letting these kids be aware of what goes beyond the four corners of their home and classroom will surely have a positive take on their future, and of the world.

-In line with travel, the Moroccan Association of Ibn Battuta will be having a festival on November 9 to 12, 2017.
+In line with travel, the Moroccan Association of Ibn Battuta will be having a festival from November 9 to 12, 2017.
 The 2nd Edition of the International Festival of Ibn Battuta will the theme, “Travelers, the Ambassadors of Peace” will take a stage at the city of Tangier in Morocco.

 It will be a celebration of unity in diversity and beautiful things that travel bring to the world.